Perception Gaps: The Expensive Truth About High-Trust Teams

 Perception gaps represent one of the most challenging aspects of team collaboration because they exist in our blind spots.
 We often don’t realize what we don’t know, and we don’t recognize that others are operating with different mental models until it’s too late.

 The financial impact is staggering.
-With 53-74% of AI implementations failing to deliver expected value and only 53% of AI projects ever advancing from prototype to production (Ryseff et al., 2024), perception gaps represent a critical business vulnerability that few organizations consciously address.
+With 53-74% of AI implementations failing to deliver expected value (Ryseff et al., 2024), perception gaps represent a critical business vulnerability that few organizations consciously address.

 The key insight you should take away is this: sufficient dialogue to discover shared understanding doesn’t happen automatically, especially in environments where people feel intellectually vulnerable.
 It requires deliberate effort, psychological safety, and systematic inquiry into foundational assumptions.